ljw1004/vbspec/vb/expressions.md

 4. A lambda method can be reclassified as a value.
 If the reclassification occurs in the context of a conversion where the target type is known, then one of two reclassifications can occur:

-    (a) If the target type is a delegate type, the lambda method is interpreted as the argument to a delegate-construction expression of the appropriate type.
+    41. If the target type is a delegate type, the lambda method is interpreted as the argument to a delegate-construction expression of the appropriate type.

-    (b) If the target type is `System.Linq.Expressions.Expression(Of T)`, and `T` is a delegate type, then the lambda method is interpreted as if it was being used in delegate-construction expression for `T` and then converted to an expression tree.
+    42. If the target type is `System.Linq.Expressions.Expression(Of T)`, and `T` is a delegate type, then the lambda method is interpreted as if it was being used in delegate-construction expression for `T` and then converted to an expression tree.

     An async or iterator lambda method may only be interpreted as the argument to a delegate-construction expression, if the delegate has no ByRef parameters.